raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_3.md

 - Check the **Configure Endpoint Keys** checkbox.

-- You'll need your **Bucket** and **Access Key** for the next stage when you start writing code.
+- You'll need your **Bucket Key** and **Access Key** for the next stage when you start writing code.
 You can either copy-and-paste them into a text file now or come back to this settings screen later.
-You should see that the **Access Key** that you were issued matches the one shown on this screen.
+You should see that the **Access Key** that you were issued with your subscription code matches the one shown on this screen.

 ![](images/image9.png)